by Mike Albright

 Also from the eighties: the MASK Jeep from Kenner.
 MASK (Mobile Armored Strike Kommand) began as a TV series and toy series, and was soon followed by the comic books.
 See also a front view photo of the MASK Jeep, driven by Dusty Hayes in his "backlash mask."

-Manhunter Martian from the Justice League of America appears on a Jeep Willys concept vehicle which is part of a 2003 small diecast series from Matchbox.
+Manhunter Martian from the Justice League of America appears on a Jeep Willys concept vehicle which is part of a Matchbox 2003 small diecast series.

 Thanks to Mike for most of the photos, and also to Jarek Skonieczny, J-L Martin, Randy Brown and Bob Keniston. -- Derek Redmond